 News 12 has begun a partnership with the nonprofit Grant Me Hope, which works to find homes for older children in the foster care system.

-To inquire about James, go to itsmyturnnow.dhs.ga.gov/WebForms/MeetChildren.aspx.
+To inquire about these brothers, go to itsmyturnnow.dhs.ga.gov/WebForms/MeetChildren.aspx.

 To learn more about Grant Me Hope, visit http://grantmehope.org/adoptable-children/georgia/.